pet-friendly cottages lake district - Ferry Hotel, Windermere (NBY 439496)

 Livestock Awareness

 The Lake District is sheep farming country, and this is the single most important thing to get right.
 Dogs must be on leads near sheep at all times, especially during lambing season from March to May.
 Fell sheep, mainly Herdwicks and Swaledales, are hardy animals but will be stressed by an uncontrolled dog, and farmers have the legal right to shoot dogs that are worrying livestock.
 That’s not written to alarm you, but it’s written plainly because it matters, since even the friendliest dog can have a moment of selective hearing around livestock.
-Keep them on the lead and keep everyone safe.

 Swimming Safety